30 Things Your Dog Wishes You Knew

 When I’m being “bad,” I’m probably just bored

 If I’m jumping up on you or grabbing household objects and running around like a crazy dog, that means I just want to play.
 I know you’re busy, but I haven’t seen you all day and I’d love to play with you!
+Don’t miss these loyal dog breeds that make the best companions.

 I really, really, really hate the kennel